 Multi-Color Website Templates

-Chrome Color Templates
+Chrome Color Templates (Older Templates Only)

-Templates with a "css" folder only.
+Templates with a "css" folder only in older templates.

 How to change to another color theme:

 Edit the "colortheme.css" with any color listed at the top of this file.
 (In older templates edit the "css.js" in the "css" folder and edit the "var colorstyle").
 Use only lowercase letters.
 There is a key at the top of the file that lists available colors.
 There may be other files to edit like a "scrollertheme.css" or "css-scroller.js".

 (if css folder)

 Applicable in templates with a Flash header.
 See step #1 on your help.html.